-He narrowed his eyes at the lanky redhead slouched and napping on one of the tree’s thickest branches.
+He narrowed his eyes at the lanky redhead slouched on one of the tree’s thickest branches.
 Experience predicted there was no waking the lazy grasshopper.

 “This is why I wanted to come from the cornfields.”

 “Hurry up, Jackie.
 Something ain’t right.
 I can sense it.”

-“Well, you sure as hell can’t see it, so I don’t know why you insisted on going first.
+“Well you sure as hell can’t see it, so I don’t know why you insisted on going first.
 Move your fat ass, Jill.
 I’m carrying water.”

 His face was kind of scary, half of it plated with a metal mask.
 The accessory didn’t match the hand-me-down Jordans or the beat-up cargo shorts.

-“I said, move your ass, Jill Giant, or I swear to God I will push you off a cliff next time.”
+“Move your ass, Jill Giant, or I swear to God I will push you off a cliff next time.”

-Jill stomped out of the way, “Not if I push you first.”
+Jill stomped out of the way.
+“Not if I push you first.”

 “Quit bickerin’ and bossin’ each other around.”

-“Goddamn.”
-Jolly’s face wrinkled with disgust, and he smacked on a helmet welded together from metal pails, the words “Fee-Foo-Fum” scribbled across the brow in neon-green ink.
+Jolly bulldozed his way through the bushes and emerged with a dry afro and unnerving, tiny black eyes.
+He wrinkled his nose and smacked on a helmet welded together from metal pails, the words “Fee-Foo-Fum” scribbled in neon-green ink.

-“I’ve been moving bales all morning…”
+“I’ve been moving bales all morning . . .”

-Frost skated up from the rear and ripped off three of the snowflakes growing from his head, blue blood oozing from the fresh, meaty bald spots.
+Frost skated up from the rear and ripped off three snowflakes, blue blood oozed from the fresh, meaty bald spots.
 “They’re all there.
 Except Pippa.
 She’s missing.”